-In 2020 Ipswich Building Society members gave their approval to change the name of the Society, to become known as Suffolk Building Society.
+Ipswich Building Society to become Suffolk Building Society.

 It is a new name to make us more appealing across the county we call home – and an old name to stay true to our roots.

 In 1849 we were founded as the ‘Ipswich and Suffolk Permanent Benefit Building Society’ and over our 170 years have dedicated ourselves to protecting the money of generations, for generations, with a continuing physical presence on high streets across the region.